Psychiatrist tells La Loche, Sask., shooting trial teen has fetal alcohol syndrome

-The Crown says a teenager who shot and killed four people and injured seven others at a home and a high school in northern Saskatchewan knew exactly what he was doing.
+The Crown says a teenager who shot and killed four people and injured seven others at a home and in a high school in northern Saskatchewan knew exactly what he was doing.

-The prosecutor told a courtroom in Meadow Lake, Sask., that the January 2016 shooting in La Loche was not a spontaneous outburst or impulsive youthful exuberance.
+Crown prosecutor Pouria Tabrizi-Reardigan told a courtroom in Meadow Lake, Sask., that the January 2016 shooting in La Loche was not a spontaneous outburst or impulsive youthful exuberance.

-Court was told the teen researched school shootings online as well as what it felt like to kill someone.
+The teen researched school shootings online as well as what it felt like to kill someone, he said.

-The Crown said the teen ultimately knew he was outgunned by police and gave himself up at the school — a sign he knew the consequences of his actions.
+Tabrizi-Reardigan said the teen ultimately knew he was outgunned by police and gave himself up at the school — a sign he knew the consequences of his actions.

+The teen may have panicked but carried out his plan "with stark efficiency," he said.

+"(The teen) has never expressed genuine remorse about the plan to shoot up the school," Tabrizi-Reardigan said Friday.

 The prosecution is arguing that the teen should be sentenced as an adult after pleading guilty to two counts of first-degree murder, two counts of second-degree murder and seven counts of attempted murder.